 UI Bakery offers a range of components, but it may require additional effort to ensure visibility of metrics and dynamically create charts.
 To visualize the desired data, separate queries and integrations may be necessary.
 However, creating charts that fully meet specific needs, such as grouping by a single column in a stacked bar chart, may require customization using ECharts functionality.
 While achievable, this level of customization may cause some challenges when using UI Bakery.

 But overall, I am satisfied with the results.
 I was able to create a service and deploy it to the admin in two days.
-I was able to create CRUD operations for each service component in the admin and even add business metrics.
+I created CRUD operations for each service component in the admin and even added business metrics.
 I accomplished all of this using Supabase and UI Bakery.